minsoo9506/FastAPI-study/README.md

 1. Persisting a trained model with Joblib
     - dumping a trained model
     - loading a trained model
 2. Implementing an efficient prediction endpoint(
-    - app 시작시에 model을 load하고 depends를 이용하여 예측값을 보낸다. [`.py`](./03_prediction_endpoint.py)
 3. Caching results with Joblib